FiveBooks Interviews

-Jackie Kay on Poetry
+Jackie Kay recommends the best books of Poetry

 Like so many poets, you’re a champion of the Staying Alive anthology.
 What is its appeal, do you think?